Using any Lens on Your E-System Camera

 According to Olympus, spot metering will also be unreliable with non-4/3 lenses; use the ESP or center-weighted mode.
 Actually, having used both these modes on the E-300 and E-500, I can say this still depends on lens and aperture used; this is not just a problem of spot metering.

-Similarly to the exposure, the auto WB system in E-series cameras goes bananas at the widest apertures, especially for short-to-medium focal lengths.
+Similarly to the exposure, the auto WB system in E-System cameras goes bananas at the widest apertures, especially for short-to-medium focal lengths.
 With many of my lenses, especially up to 75 mm, it provides results which are clearly off-mark, mostly in the yellow direction.
 The effect seems to go away aft F/2.8 or so.

 I would recommend, therefore, using manual WB with manual lenses fitted on Four Thirds cameras.
 Actually, I'm in favor of using manual WB in almost all kinds of shooting, regardless of lenses, so this will not be a problem for those who follow this advice.